hjespers/teslams/README.md

 	Missing required arguments: u, p

-#stream.js
+#streaming.js

 A sample application which uses the TESLA HTTP Long Polling "STREAMING" API to get continuous telemetry from the Tesla Model S.
-A valid teslamotors.com login and password is required and must be configured in the config.json file.
+A valid teslamotors.com login and password is required and must be provided on the command line options.

-By default the output goes to a file called "stream_output.txt" which can also be changed in the config.json file.
-Each time you run the program you will over-write the output file so copy old log data before running the application a second time.
+By default the output goes to a file called "streamming.out" which can also be changed with command line options.
+Each time you run the program you will over-write the output file so copy old log data or specify a different output file before running the application a second time.

+To install this program requires the node module "optimist"

+	npm install optimist

 To execute run:

+	node streaming -u <username> -p <password>

+For help run :

-	node stream
+	node streaming --help

+	Usage: node ./streaming -u <username> -p <password> [--file <filename>] [--silent]

+	Options:
+		  -u, --username  Teslamotors.com login                  [required]
+		  -p, --password  Teslamotors.com password               [required]
+		  -s, --silent    Silent mode: no output to console      [boolean] -f, --file      Output file.                           [default: "streaming.out"]
+		  -v, --values    List of values to collect              [default: "speed,odometer,soc,elevation,est_heading,est_lat,est_lng,power,shift_state"]
+		  -?, --help      Print usage information

+	Missing required arguments: u, p

 #Streaming API Security Tokens